billbuchanan/csn09112/week04_ciphers/labs/README.md

 ```

 ### C.2	Enabling ICMP on firewall
 Now, we will enable ICMP on the instance.
-First click on the Security tab of the instance summary, and then on the security group.
+First, click on the Security tab of the instance summary, and then on the security group.

 ```
 What is the firewall rule that is applied to the instance?